blinkfy/VLSE-Net/README.md

-# VLSE-Net: Robust Pore Segmentation in Core SEM Images

-This repository contains the open-source implementation accompanying the paper:

-**Robust Pore Segmentation in Core SEM Images for Reservoir Microstructural Characterisation: Joint Modelling of Semantic Calibration and Directional Structure Refinement**
+# Robust Pore Segmentation in Core SEM Images for Reservoir Microstructural Characterisation: Joint Modelling of Semantic Calibration and Directional Structure Refinement

 ## Model Architecture
 The overall architecture of VLSE-Net consists of two core modules: **LSCM** (semantic calibration) and **ASRM** (anisotropic structural refinement).